-Facebook Parent Meta Posts First Revenue Decline In History
+Facebook Parent Meta Posts First Revenue Decline in History

 She added that the good news — if it could be called that — is that Meta’s competitors are also experiencing slowdowns.

-Meta is in the midst of a corporate transformation that will take years to complete.
-It wants to evolve from social media to the “metaverse” — a risky bet that’s still in its nascent stage.
-The metaverse is sort of the internet brought to life, or at least rendered in 3D.
-CEO Mark Zuckerberg has described it as a “virtual environment” in which you can immerse yourself instead of just staring at a screen.
-The company is investing billions on its metaverse plans that will likely take years to pay off — and as part of its plan renamed itself Meta last fall.
+Meta is in the midst of a corporate transformation that it says will take years to complete.
+It wants to evolve from a provider of social platforms to a dominant power in a nascent virtual reality construct it calls the “metaverse” — sort of like the internet brought to life, or at least rendered in 3D.
+CEO Mark Zuckerberg has described it as an immersive virtual environment, a place people can virtually “enter” rather than just staring at a screen.
+The company is investing billions in its metaverse plans that will likely take years to pay off — and as part of its plan renamed itself Meta last fall.

 “Expect Meta’s decline to continue until Meta can monetize the metaverse, and begin another Meta-reverse,” Shah said.